SpaceX rocket engines

-Since the founding of SpaceX in 2002, the company has developed four families of rocket engines — Merlin, Kestrel, Draco and SuperDraco — and is currently (since 2016) developing another rocket engine: Raptor, and after 2020, a new line of methox thrusters.
+Since the founding of SpaceX in 2002, the company has developed four families of rocket engines — Merlin, Kestrel, Draco and SuperDraco — and since 2016 developed the Raptor methane rocket engine and after 2020, a line of methalox thrusters.

 History

 In the first ten years of SpaceX, led by engineer Tom Mueller, the company developed a variety of liquid-propellant rocket engines, with at least one more of that type under development.

 As of October 2012, each of the engines developed to date—Kestrel, Merlin 1, Draco and Super Draco—had been developed for initial use in the SpaceX launch vehicles—Falcon 1, Falcon 9, and Falcon Heavy—or for the Dragon capsule.
 Each main engine developed by 2012 has been Kerosene-based, using RP-1 as the fuel with liquid oxygen (LOX) as the oxidizer, while the RCS control thruster engines have used storable hypergolic propellants.

 In November 2012, at a meeting of the Royal Aeronautical Society in London, United Kingdom, SpaceX announced that they planned to develop methane-based engines for their future rockets.
 These engines would use staged cycle combustion, for higher efficiency similar to the system used on the former Soviet Union's NK-33 engine.

 By mid-2015, SpaceX had developed a total of 9 rocket engines architectures in the first 13 years of the company's existence.